Juggern4ut/LumensSlider/README.md

 - Callbacks.
 Do stuff when stuff was done.
 - Prevents click-event on drag.
 You think that should be a default, but sadly, it's really not.

+### Support

+Lumens supports all the modern Browsers.
+It even works with IE9 but has drawbacks on the sliding-animation.

+Following Browsers work:
+- Google Chrome
+- Mozilla Firefox
+- Microsoft Edge
+- Microsoft Edge Chromium Engine
+- Opera
+- Internet Explorer >= Version 9
+- Safari

+You can find a google sheet with all the test-cases [here](https://docs.google.com/spreadsheets/d/1eUDNPch8Y_K6fcRfYqEpRuqZ_FaKXpu3oJ_yJf77-lw/edit?usp=sharing)

 ## Getting Started

 Using Lumens is as simple as it can get.
 Just import dist/main.js into your project (or js/lumens.js if you use a builder like webpack or so) and you're all set.